-- Express the identity of a person with disabilities as a positive identity: If referring to disability in marketing material, consider using a disability-positive approach rather than making the person with a disability appear to be a victim or second-class citizen. - Use imagery to express diversity: Organizations usually feature idealized persons in promotional material, often white, young, slim men and women.
-Alternatively, use images that show people of various abilities, cultural and economic backgrounds to more accurately reflect the community you serve. - Use universal imagery that is easily recognizable by people of different cultural backgrounds and abilities: Visual and auditory associations vary with culture and ability.
+- Express the identity of a person with disabilities as a positive identity: If referring to disability in marketing material, consider using a disability-positive approach rather than making the person with a disability appear to be a victim or second-class citizen. - Use images to express diversity: Use images that show people of various abilities, cultural and economic backgrounds to more accurately reflect the community you serve. - Use universal imagery that is easily recognizable by people of different cultural backgrounds and abilities: Visual and auditory associations vary with culture and ability.
 To avoid confusion or unexpected interpretation, use universal symbols as appropriate. - Avoid using language that excludes or makes presumptions about your audience: When giving presentations, making statements such as "As you can see here, we are almost always on target..." excludes people with vision impairments.
 Clarity can increase the accessibility of your message.
 Instead, describe imagery or actions on screen for people with vision impairments or who are sitting far away from the slides/screen by saying; "The graph of target sales and customer transactions shows that we are almost always on target."